 The non-IFRS measures EBITDAR and Adjusted EBITDAR have limitations as analytical tools.
 Some of these limitations are: (i) EBITDAR and Adjusted EBITDAR do not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments; (ii) EBITDAR and Adjusted EBITDAR do not reflect changes in, or cash requirements for, our working capital needs; (iii) EBITDAR and Adjusted EBITDAR do not reflect the significant interest expense, or the cash requirements necessary to service interest or principal payments, on our debts; (iv) although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future and EBITDAR and Adjusted EBITDAR do not reflect any cash requirements for such replacements; and (v) EBITDAR and Adjusted EBITDAR are susceptible to varying calculations and therefore may differ materially from similarly titled measures presented by other companies in our industry, limiting their usefulness as comparative measures.
-Because of these limitations EBITDAR and Adjusted EBITDAR and Adjusted EBITDAR and Adjusted EBITDAR differently than us.
-For a calculation of EBITDAR and Adjusted EBITDAR and a reconciliation of each to operating income/(loss) for the year, see "Summary Financial and Other Operating Information."
+Because of these limitations EBITDAR and Adjusted EBITDAR and a reconciliation of each to operating income/(loss) for the year, see "Summary Financial and Other Operating Information."